Siddh-456/DFA-Minimizer/README.md

-# The Minimization Visualizer — DFA Edition
+# The DFA Minimization Visualizer

 An interactive, step-by-step visualization tool for understanding how Deterministic Finite Automata are reduced to their simplest form.